groupvine/gv-doc/2-members/z-membersImport.md

 # Membership Import

+<span id="gv-2members-zmembersimport"></span>
 ## How Importing Membership
-<span id="gv-2members-zmembersimport"></span>

 Importing will change a member’s attributes, roles, and membership to lists and sub-groups to reflect how this information is set in the import file.
-A “blank” cell will remove an attribute value or remove the member from the specific lists or sub-groups.
-For the “Role” column, which defines account membership, a blank will remove the member from the group.
+A "blank" cell will remove an attribute value or remove the member from the specific lists or sub-groups.
+For the "Role" column, which defines account membership, a blank will remove the member from the group.

 Columns not included in your import file are unaffected by an import.

+<span id="gv-2members-zmembersimport-uploading-recipient-addresses"></span>
 ## Uploading Recipient addresses-only
-<span id="gv-uploading-recipient-addresses"></span>

-An easy way to add a list of community members to your account is to use a spreadsheet program (e.g., Excel, Numbers, Google Spreadsheet) to create and save a “CSV” file that simply lists your recipient’s email addresses in a column with an “Email” header, like the following:
+An easy way to add a list of community members to your account is to use a spreadsheet program (e.g., Excel, Numbers, Google Spreadsheet) to create and save a "CSV" file that simply lists your recipient’s email addresses in a column with an "Email" header, like the following:

 | Email                       |
 |:----------------------------|